TheresaLui/SelfHelpContent_v2/articles/microsoft.network/application-gateway-scoping-question-conn-timed-out.md

             "id": "conn_check",
             "order": 3,
             "controlType": "dropdown",
-            "displayLabel": "Have you verified if the traffic to Application Gateway is not blocked by NSG/UDR and if you have configured the listener/rule for the frontend port?", "infoBalloonText": "See <a href='https://docs.microsoft.com/azure/application-gateway/configuration-overview#network-security-groups-on-the-application-gateway-subnet'>NSG considerations</a> for more information on troubleshooting", "watermarkText": "Choose an option",
+            "displayLabel": "Have you verified if traffic to Application Gateway isn't blocked by NSG/UDR and if you've configured the listener/rule for the frontend port?", "infoBalloonText": "See <a href='https://docs.microsoft.com/azure/application-gateway/configuration-overview#network-security-groups-on-the-application-gateway-subnet'>NSG considerations</a> for more information on troubleshooting", "watermarkText": "Choose an option",
             "dropdownOptions": [